Murder of Grace Millane: Arrest

 Kempson, 26 years old, was taken into custody on 8 December at 3 pm.
 He had been staying at the CityLife Hotel in central Auckland.
 Kempson appeared in the Auckland District Court on 10 December 2018, charged with murdering Millane.

 Kempson was born and grew up in the Wellington Region.
 After his parents separated when he was nine, he was raised by his father and grandfather.
-His mother moved overseas while his father remarried and had a blended family.
+His mother moved overseas while his father remarried and had a step family.
 At Aotea College, Kempson played softball at a regional representative level for multiple teams.
 He worked as a bartender and builder/labourer and also lived in Sydney, Australia between 2013 and 2016.
 Kempson was estranged from his family.
-He also had a drunk driving conviction in New Zealand and had been arrested for disorderly behaviour in Auckland and Sydney.
-Kempson's paternal grandfather also alleged that he had fathered a child while living in Sydney but this is disputed by other relatives.
+Kempson's paternal grandfather alleged that he had fathered a child while living in Sydney but this is disputed by other relatives.
+His previous offending was limited to a conviction for drunk driving and a few arrests for alcohol-related disorderly behaviour.